-The BEC test includes many concepts that are covered in a Master of Business Administration (MBA) program, and learning these topics can help you grow in your career.
+The Business Environment and Concepts (BEC) test includes many concepts that are covered in an MBA program.
+Consequently, learning these topics can help you pass BEC and grow in your career.
 The multiple-choice questions in this CPA exam section focus on key information needed to make informed business decisions.
-Use these tips to pass the BEC test and improve your written communication.
+Hence, you can use these tips to pass the BEC test and improve your written communication.

 1. Direct costs vs. indirect costs

 When you add up the costs incurred to produce a product or service, you’ll incur direct and indirect costs.
-If you manufacture baseball gloves, for example, you’ll incur direct material costs for leather, and post direct labor costs for workers that operate your machines.
-Direct costs are traced to the product, because you can determine the exact amount of material used and the direct hours incurred to run machines.
+If you manufacture baseball gloves, for example, you’ll incur direct material costs for leather.
+Additionally, you’ll post direct labor costs for workers that operate your machines.
+These economic concepts are traced to the product because you can determine the exact amount of material used and the direct hours incurred.

 Indirect costs, or overhead costs, cannot be directed traced to the product.
 Repair and maintenance costs for machines, for example, cannot be traced to each baseball glove.
-Indirect costs are allocated to products using an activity level.
+Hence, indirect costs are allocated to products using an activity level.

 Labor hours worked and machines hours incurred are common activity levels used to allocate indirect costs.
 You may allocate repair and maintenance costs for machines using this formula: (total repair and maintenance costs) / (machine hours).